-- "TIG MGMT Members" means the former members of TIG MGMT. - "TIH" means Tiedemann International Holdings, AG. - "Transfer Agent" means Continental Stock Transfer & Trust Company. - "TRA Recipients" means the TWMH Members, the TIG GP Members and the TIG MGMT Members (including certain of our directors and officers) party to the Tax Receivable Agreement. - "TWMH" means, collectively, Tiedemann Wealth Management Holdings, LLC, a Delaware limited liability company, and its subsidiaries, and their predecessor entities where applicable. - "TWMH Members" means the former members of TWMH. - "Warrant Agreement" means the Amended and Restated Warrant Agreement, dated January 3, 2023, by and between the Company and Continental Stock Transfer & Trust Company. - "Warrants" means the warrants, which were initially issued in the Initial Public Offering, entitling the holder thereof to purchase one of Cartesian's Class A ordinary shares at an exercise price of \$11.50, subject to adjustment. - "Wealth Management" means the Segment that consists of the Company's investment management and advisory services, trusts and administrative services, and family office services. - "Umbrella" means AlTi Global Capital, LLC (formerly known as Alvarium Tiedemann Capital, LLC), a Delaware limited liability company. - "Umbrella LLC Agreement" means the Third Amended and Restated Limited Liability Company Agreement of AlTi Global Capital, LLC, effective as of July 31, 2023. - "US GAAP" means United States generally accepted accounting principles, consistently applied.
+- "Warrants" means the warrants, which were initially issued in Cartesian's initial public offering of its units pursuant to its registration statement on Form S-1 declared effective by the SEC on February 23, 2021, entitling the holder thereof to purchase one of Cartesian's Class A ordinary shares at an exercise price of \$11.50, subject to adjustment. - "Wealth Management" means the Segment that consists of the Company's investment management and advisory services, trusts and administrative services, and family office services. - "Umbrella" means AlTi Global Capital, LLC (formerly known as Alvarium Tiedemann Capital, LLC), a Delaware limited liability company. - "Umbrella LLC Agreement" means the Third Amended and Restated Limited Liability Company Agreement of AlTi Global Capital, LLC, effective as of July 31, 2023. - "Umbrella Merger Sub" means Rook MS, LLC, a Delaware limited liability company. - "US GAAP" means United States generally accepted accounting principles, consistently applied.